agenjs/agen-utils/README.md

 * [map](#map-method) - transforms items from the parent async generator to new values
 * [multiplexer](#multiplexer-method) - allows to "multiply" values returned by one iterator between multiple listeners; it is a kind of "fork" method.
 * [range](#range-method) - select the specified range of element from the stream
+* [select](#select-method) - selects allow to combine multiple iterators and create a new slot with the resulting value
 * [series](#series-method) - splits sequence of items to multiple async iterators using the provided "split" method
 * [slot](#slot-method) - creates a new async generator function containing all observer methods (`next`, `complete` and `error`) as well as the `value` property; these methods and fields can be used to provide new values dispatched between multiple slot readers
 * [use](#use-method) - an alias for the [listenAll](#listenall-method) method